Harsh-Vardhan-Choudhary/Harsh-Vardhan-Choudhary/README.md

 Welcome to my GitHub profile!
 I'm passionate about programming and software development.
 I have experience in a variety of programming languages, frontend and backend technologies, and machine learning.
 Here's a bit about me:

 - 💼 I'm a software developer with expertise in C++, Java, and Python.
-- 🌐 Frontend skills: HTML, CSS, and JavaScript.
+- 🌐 Frontend skills: HTML, CSS.
 I enjoy creating responsive and interactive web applications.
 - ⚙️ Backend experience with Spring Boot, ensuring robust server-side functionality.
 - 📊 Proficient with MySQL for database management and manipulation.
 - 🤖 Machine learning enthusiast, working with libraries like NumPy, Pandas, and scikit-learn.